icpc/ccs-specs/Contest_API.md

 Clients with the `admin` role may make changes to awards using the normal [HTTP methods](#http-methods) as specified above.
-Specifically, they can POST new awards, create or replace one with a known id via PUT, PATCH one or more attributes, or DELETE an existing award.
+Specifically, they can POST new awards, create or replace one with a known id via PUT, PATCH one or more properties, or DELETE an existing award.

 The server may be configured to manage (assign or update) some award ids, and may block clients from modifying them.
 However, if a client is